pyrophyllit/pyrophyllit.github.io/README.md

-# Pyrophyllit - Pyro's BLog
+# Pyrophyllit - Pyro's Blog

 This website is a dedicated project to clarify and seperate buddhist dogmata from result producing techniques that are worthwile to practice.